Landholder duty - shares, units and interests

 Documents required on lodgment

-Purchasers of unlisted marketable securities in an entity that is an ACT landholder are required to lodge the transfer document and pay the duty within 90 days of the liability arising, for example, execution (signing) of the transfer.
+Purchasers of unlisted marketable securities in an entity that is an ACT landholder are required to lodge the transfer document and pay the duty within 90 days of the liability arising, that is when the relevant acquisition is made.
 You should be aware that giving false or misleading information is a serious offence.

 - Record keeping

-- Landholder Transfer of Unlisted Shares, Units and Interests Lodgment Form (external site)
+- Landholder Transfer of Unlisted Shares, Units and Interests Lodgment Form from 1 July 2012 (external site)

 - Duties Act 1999 (external site)